 BARK Ranger Program

 BARK Ranger is a really great program that some dog friendly National Park Service destinations run.
-The BARK Ranger program teaches dog owners responsible behaviors with their dogs, and in return you get a special dog tag that’s different for each park (note: some parks give you the tag free upon completion, some allow you to purchase it).
+The BARK Ranger program teaches dog owners responsible behaviors with their dogs, and in return you get a reward.
+In most cases, it’s a special dog tag that’s different for each park (note: some parks give you the tag free upon completion, some allow you to purchase it).
+It varies, though -- some parks give out bandanas, waste bag dispensers, and other things.
 [Jump to the Full List of Parks »]

 B.A.R.K. is an acronym for: